Statistical mechanics: Hybrid methods

 An advanced approach uses a combination of stochastic methods and linear response theory.
 As an example, one approach to compute quantum coherence effects (weak localization, conductance fluctuations) in the conductance of an electronic system is the use of the Green–Kubo relations, with the inclusion of stochastic dephasing by interactions between various electrons by use of the Keldysh method.

-Applications outside thermodynamics
+Applications

-The ensemble formalism also can be used to analyze general mechanical systems with uncertainty in knowledge about the state of a system.
+The ensemble formalism can be used to analyze general mechanical systems with uncertainty in knowledge about the state of a system.
 Ensembles are also used in: